schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ### Interface Groups

-[Interface groups](https://docs.opnsense.org/manual/firewall_groups.html) are used to apply policies to multiple interfaces at once.
-Do not use them for WAN interfaces because they don't use the `reply-to` directive.
-Using interface groups reduces the number of required firewall rules significantly.
+We use [interface groups](https://docs.opnsense.org/manual/firewall_groups.html) to apply policies to multiple interfaces at once and reduce the number of required firewall rules significantly.
+Do not use them for WAN interfaces because they don't use the `reply-to` directive!

 I'm honestly not sure if I went overboard with interface groups and over-abstracted things.
 Currently, I'm happy with the configuration, and I guess only time will tell how maintainable this approach is.
-I'd like to know what you think and would appreciate your feedback here.
+I'd like to know what you think and would very much appreciate your feedback.

 ![Screenshot of firewall interface groups](firewall-interface-groups.png)